MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/microsoftml-install-pretrained-models.md

 ## How to install the models

-Pre-trained models are installed through setup as an optional component of **Machine Learning Server** or [**SQL Server Machine Learning**](https://docs.microsoft.com/sql/advanced-analytics/r/install-pretrained-models-sql-server) and added to the machine learning libraries on your computer.
+Pre-trained models are installed through setup as an optional component of **Machine Learning Server** or [**SQL Server Machine Learning**](https://docs.microsoft.com/sql/advanced-analytics/r/install-pretrained-models-sql-server).
 You can also get the R version of the models through [Microsoft R Client](../r-client/what-is-microsoft-r-client.md).

 1. Run a Machine Learning Server setup program for your target platform: [Install Machine Learning Server](r-server-install.md).